 “If you don’t stop crying I’ll give you something to cry about.”
 This meant that if I didn’t stop crying I would be spanked.
-It never made sense to me that one would spank an already crying child, making them cry even harder.
-Obviously the child thought there was something to cry about!
+It never made sense to me that one w

 “Nice girls wear slips.”
 Granted, fashion styles change over the years and at the time my mother imparted this bit of wisdom slips were a fashion staple.
 However, I took this snippet of wisdom to mean that if I did not wear a slip I was not a nice girl.